 For someone on a very tight budget, this is definitely the best option as accommodation is also cheaper in addition to the facilities.
 Some great places to stay in Lanquin are:

-El Retiro Lanquin: Despite being located in Lanquin, El Retiro is located on the outskirts of town along the river.
-The hostel has free wifi (although not in the rooms,) a great bar, dorm, and private bungalows and social atmosphere.
+El Retiro Lanquin: Despite being located in Lanquin, El Retiro is located on the outskirts of town along the river and is a top choice for budget travelers.
+The hostel has free wifi (although not in the rooms,) a great bar, dorm, private bungalows, and a social atmosphere.
 This is the perfect place in town that’s not in town!

-Utopia Eco Hostel: Utopia is walking distance to Semuc Champey and located right on the river.
-The food is affordable and the staff are helpful.
-They have accommodation for every budget from hammocks to private cabins with a river view.
+Utopia Eco Hotel: Utopia is within walking distance to Semuc Champey and is located right on the river.
+The food is affordable and the staff is helpful.
+They have a few different rooms including family rooms.
+What I love so much about this hotel are the views and surrounding nature.
+You can hear the birds and spot other wildlife.
 They also have WiFi available in particular areas (many places near the park don’t at all.)